zoffixznet/tpf-grant-reports/CaR-Grant/Report-2--June-17-2018.md

 Except for native types, the type constraints are now enforced on constants.
-The auto-coercive behaviour for `%-` sigilled constants was blocked by one tests in 6.c specification and so that behavior has been added to 6.d language and currently requires the use of `use v6.d.PREVIEW` pragma to enable (6.c behavior is to simply throw without any attempts to coerce, making `constant %foo = :42foo, :70bar` fail, because it's a `List`).
+The auto-coercive behaviour for `%-` sigilled constants was blocked by one test in 6.c specification and so that behavior has been added to 6.d language and currently requires the use of `use v6.d.PREVIEW` pragma to enable (6.c behavior is to simply throw without any attempts to coerce, making `constant %foo = :42foo, :70bar` fail, because it's a `List`).